Chapter 26:

 “You are Winner!” the game announced dramatically.

-Luna set her controller down with a small, satisfied smile.
 “Victory is mine.”
+Said Luna with a small, satisfied smile.

 She shrugged, not even pretending to be sorry.
-“Not my fault you can’t multitask.”
+“Not my problem.”

-While I tried to process my loss, Bel had already leapt off the couch, his energy back to full power.
+While I was sulcking, Bel had already jumped off the couch, his energy back to full power.
 “We’re going to town?!
-Yay!
 Finally!”

-“Well,” I said, pushing myself to stand and stretching a little, “it’ll be nice to see something besides trees for once.”
+“Well,” I said, while stretching a little. “it’ll be nice to see something besides trees for once.”

-But just as I said it, I noticed something different in Luna.
-She hadn’t moved.
-She was still sitting there, her eyes distant, lips pressed into a thin line.
+But as I said it, I noticed something different in Luna.
 The brightness in her face had faded.
 She wasn’t saying anything, but I could tell her thoughts were spinning.

 She was nervous.